-Figure 8 illustrates the complexity of a typical tourism value chain.
-To the left, the figure illustrates activities that take place in the outbound country (i.e. the tourists' country of residence) and to the right those taking place in the inbound country (i.e. the tourists' destination country).
+Figure 8 illustrates the complexity of a typical tourism value chain, the left side illustrates activities that take place in the outbound country (i.e. the tourists' country of residence) and to the right those taking place in the inbound country (i.e. the tourists' destination country).
 The bottom half of the figure represents activities that are a direct part of the tourism sector, while those indirectly linked to the tourism sector are represented in the upper segment.
-The development potential of tourism is maximized in countries that manage to exploit the indirect linkages in an optimal way and the figure illustrates that a broad range of activities can be considered relevant in order to achieve this.
+The development potential of tourism is maximised in countries that manage to exploit the indirect linkages in an optimal way and the figure illustrates that a broad range of activities can be considered relevant in order to achieve this.

-4.2 Collaboration and Cooperation in Tourism
+5.2 Collaboration and Cooperation in Tourism

-Tourism is fundamentally a collaborative endeavour for destination businesses in the sense that tourists experience a destination in its entirety - and the success of their experience depends on all parts of the value chain working together seamlessly.
+Tourism is fundamentally a collaborative endeavour for destination businesses in the sense that tourists experience a destination in its entirety and the success of their experience depends on all parts of the value chain working together seamlessly.
 A highly competitive tourism destination is one in which all of the linked and integrated services and inputs combine together to provide a positive experience.
-This requires all stakeholders to work together to plan, execute, assess and constantly improve the tourism offer.
+This requires all stakeholders to work together to plan, execute, assess and constantly improve the tourism offering in order to increase market share and raise the domestic and international profile.